pranshu0604/orm/README.md

 ## Configuration

-See the [Nitter Scraper Setup Guide](./docs/nitter-scraper-setup.md) for detailed instructions on setting up the Twitter/X data scraping functionality.
+See the [Nitter Scraper Documentation](./docs/README.md) for comprehensive documentation about the Twitter/X data scraping functionality, including setup instructions, architecture details, and troubleshooting information.